Universal Quantum Emulator: Performing Projective Measurements with Unknown Projectors

-In this section we consider the problem of emulating projective measurements.
-We assume we are given multiple copies of states that belong to different subspaces of the Hilbert space, with the labels which specify these subspaces.
+In this section, we consider the problem of emulating projective measurements.
+Suppose we are given multiple copies of states that belong to different subspaces of the Hilbert space, with the labels specifying these subspaces.
 Then, we are interested to simulate the projective measurement that projects any given input state to one of these subspaces.
 Note that any projective measurement can be realized as a sequence of two-outcome measurements.
-Therefore, in the following we focus on implementing two-outcome measurements.
+Therefore, in the following, we focus on implementing two-outcome measurements.

-Consider the set of sample states $\{|\phi_k\rangle : 1,\cdots,K \}$.
-We do not make any assumption about the sample states, or the relation between them.
+Consider the sample states $\{|\phi_k\rangle : 1,\cdots,K \}$.
+In contrast to the case of emulating unitaries, discussed in the main body of the paper, here we do not make any assumptions about the sample states, or the relation between them.
 Let $\mathcal{H}_\Pi$ be the subspace spanned by these states, and $\Pi$ be the projector to this subspace.
-Assuming we are given multiple copies of each state in this set we are interested to implement the projective measurement described by the projectors $\{\Pi, I-\Pi\}$.
+We are interested in implementing the projective measurement described by the projectors $\{\Pi, I-\Pi\}$, assuming we are given multiple copies of each state in this set.

-In the algorithm we use the controlled-reflections \beq R_a(k)=|0\rangle\langle 0|_a\otimes I+|1\rangle\langle 1|_a\otimes e^{i\pi |\phi_{k}\rangle \langle\phi_{k}| }\ . \eeq As we explained in Appendix \ref{app:SWAP}, using $n$ copies of state $|\phi_k\rangle$ we can implement this unitary in time $\mathcal{O}\big(\log(D) \times n\log(n)\big)$, with error $\mathcal{O}(\frac{1}{n})$ in trace distance, where $D$ is the dimension of the Hilbert space.
+In the algorithm we use the controlled-reflections \beq R_a(k)=|0\rangle\langle 0|_a\otimes I+|1\rangle\langle 1|_a\otimes e^{i\pi |\phi_{k}\rangle \langle\phi_{k}| }\ . \eeq As we explained in Appendix \ref{app:SWAP}, using $n$ copies of state $|\phi_k\rangle$ we can implement this unitary in time $\mathcal{O}\big(\log(D) \times n\big)$, with error $\mathcal{O}(\frac{1}{n})$ in trace distance, where $D$ is the dimension of the Hilbert space.

-\subsubsection{The Algorithm}
+\subsection{The Algorithm}

 The quantum circuit for this algorithm is presented in Fig.(\ref{Fig3}).
-The algorithm has the following three steps:
+The algorithm has the following three steps:\\